ATTENTION: The Broadband Deployment and Implementation Meeting is July 30, 2025

 Broadband Infrastructure Development

-The Navajo Nation Broadband Office (NNBBO) Plan focuses on constructing critical “middle-mile” infrastructure to enable residential broadband access and mobile 5G services across the Nation. i.e. 78 towers and over 1,500 miles of fiber.
+The Navajo Nation Broadband Office (NNBO) Plan focuses on constructing critical “middle-mile” infrastructure to enable residential broadband access and mobile 5G services across the Nation. i.e. 78 towers and over 1,500 miles of fiber.

 Navajo Nation Telecom Regulatory Reforms

-RATE Interim Solution
+Interim Solution for Chapters

 2024 ACHIEVEMENTS